This young boy was the pick male from the Remy x Kaden litter, his name is Deacon, and he is a high energy, driven adolescent

-See the puppy page for new STACKED pictures and available puppies!
+See the puppy page for details and pedigrees

 HOW LONG HAVE YOU BEEN IN THE BREED?